sowmen/Android-P2P-Chat-Messenger-using-Java-TCP-IP-Socket-Programming/README.md

 ## Instructions

-  1. First Connect both the devices to same wifi
+  1. First Connect both the devices to same wifi network.

-  2. Set username
+  2. Set username. <strong>Username is CASE-SENSITIVE</strong>.

-  3. Click the Show Information button in one device
+  3. Click the "Show Information" button in one device.

-  4. Click Enter IP:Port button in another device
+  4. Click "Enter IP:Port" button in another device.

-  5. Scan The QR Code & click connect button
+  5. Scan The QR Code & click connect button.

-  6. Or enter ip address and port number manually
+  6. Or enter ip address and port number manually.

-  7. Start messaging
+  7. Start messaging.

-  8. To download any shared file or image, long press over the thumbnail , the file/image will be downloaded and will show notification in notificatin bar of your device
+  8. To download any shared file or image, long press over the thumbnail , the file/image will be downloaded and will show notification in notificatin bar of the device to open with external software.

-  9. To copy any text to clipboard , long press over the text
+  9. Long press on text messages will copy the text to clipboard.